 Chiquita Lock Removal

 Chiquita Lock is the last of several barriers originally installed in Cape Coral to control storm-water runoff.
 These systems were designed to store water for natural treatment along the mangrove fringe, mimic the natural sheet flow of water from north to south, and prevent saltwater intrusion into our groundwater.

 The lock was originally mandated to be installed by a court-ordered consent decree due to the City digging much of it’s freshwater canal system without proper permitting.

 Over the years, the City of Cape Coral and Florida Department of Environmental Protection have allowed mangrove breaches on the western wall to go unmitigated and the lock to fall into disrepair.
 This is now their argument for the lock serving no purpose.
 In reality, it is an inconvenience to boaters, and the primary motivation for removal is an expected boost in property values for property owners behind the lock.

-A city born from the water isn’t always doing its best to protect it.
+A city born from the water may not always doing its best to protect it.

 Ceitus Boat Lift & Barrier